thewh1teagle/phonikud/README.md

 4. Train the TTS model on phonemes, and at runtime, feed the model phonemes to generate speech.

 This ensures accurate and clear speech synthesis.
-Since the output is in phonemes similar to English, we can fine-tune an English TTS model with as little as one hour of Hebrew data.
+Since the output phonemes are similar to English, we can fine tune an English model with as little as one hour of Hebrew data.

 ## ℹ️ Limitations